tosm01/azure-email-service/README.md

 ![Sample Email](SampleEmail.png)

 ## Future Work
-- [ ] Replace connection strings with service principals for authentication.
+- [ ] Replace connection strings with service principals for server-side authentication.
-- [ ] Implement ability to allow clients to provide authentication credentials.
-(Note: Currently environment variables are used at the server side)
+- [ ] Enforce API keys so that clients have to provide authentication credentials to use the service.
+(Note: Currently access is restricted via CORS policies)
 - [ ] Add multi-recipients functionality